Disabled Child Caregiver

 Live-in caregiver

-This model involves the caregiver staying at home and providing support for most of the day.
+This model involves the caregiver residing in the home and providing support for most of the day.
 It is preferred for children who require intensive care.

 Night caregiver